Tomorrow Beauty, treatments with scientifically proven effectiveness,

 • Opt for lukewarm showers instead of hot ones.

-Adopting these simple actions can reduce the impact of the cold on atopic skin and limit flare-ups.
-By taking care of your skin, you can get through the winter with more comfort.
+Adopting these simple steps can reduce the impact of the cold on atopic skin and limit flare-ups.
+By taking care of your skin, you can get through winter more comfortably.

-The cold winter weather can be a real enemy for those suffering from eczema.
-Cold temperatures dry out the skin, making symptoms worse.
-When you go from the icy outdoors to the heated indoors, the skin is put under extra stress, which can trigger an eczema flare-up.
+The winter cold can be a real enemy for those suffering from eczema.
+Low temperatures dry out the skin, worsening symptoms.
+Moving from the icy outdoors to the heated indoors puts additional stress on the skin, which can trigger an eczema flare-up.

-Layers of clothing, while they protect against the cold, can also irritate the skin if they are made of unsuitable materials such as wool.
-To minimize these risks, opt for soft textiles, such as cotton.
+Layers of clothing, while protective against the cold, can also irritate the skin if they are made of unsuitable materials such as wool.
+To minimize these risks, opt for soft fabrics such as cotton.

-To limit the effects of the cold, it is essential to maintain good skin hydration.
+To limit the effects of the cold, it's essential to maintain good skin hydration.
 Use rich emollients to strengthen the skin barrier and apply them several times a day.
-Also consider increasing the humidity in your home with a humidifier to compensate for the dry air caused by heating.
-These precautions will help you get through the winter with a little more comfort.
+Also, consider increasing the humidity in your home with a humidifier to compensate for the dry air caused by heating.
+These precautions will help you get through winter with a little more comfort.

 Most affected areas of the body: face, hands and neck

-The areas of the face, hands and neck are particularly vulnerable to eczema, especially in winter.
-These parts of the body, often exposed, are subject to the aggressions of cold and wind.
+The face, hands, and neck are particularly vulnerable to eczema, especially in winter.
+These parts of the body, often exposed, are subject to the harsh effects of cold and wind.
 To protect your face, regularly apply an emollient cream.
-The lips, very sensitive, require a moisturizing balm several times a day.
+Lips, which are very sensitive, require a moisturizing balm several times a day.

-Hands, constantly in contact with the environment, can develop dry and irritated patches.
+Hands, constantly in contact with the environment, can develop dry, irritated patches.
 To protect them, wear cotton gloves under your winter gloves.
-This limits the impact of allergens and cold.
+This limits the impact of allergens and the cold.
 Remember to reapply moisturizer after each wash.

-As for the neck, it is often neglected, but it is essential to maintain its hydration .
+The neck is often neglected, but it's essential to keep it hydrated .
 Use scarves made of soft materials to avoid irritating friction.
 By following these tips, you can reduce the risk of eczema flare-ups.

 The role of winter clothing for people with eczema

-In winter, the choice of clothing plays a crucial role for people with eczema.
-Natural materials such as cotton or linen are preferred for their softness and breathable properties, helping to avoid irritation.
-Wool, although warm, can be itchy, so it is a good idea to wear a cotton t-shirt underneath to minimise any direct contact.
+In winter, clothing choices play a crucial role for those with eczema.
+Natural materials like cotton or linen are preferred for their softness and breathable properties, helping to prevent irritation.
+Wool, while warm, can cause itching, so it's a good idea to wear a cotton T-shirt underneath to minimize direct contact.

-It is also essential to consider the fit of the clothing.
-Opt for loose fits to reduce friction on the skin.
-Here are some additional tips to help you:
+It's also essential to consider the fit of your clothing.
+Opt for loose-fitting cuts to reduce friction against your skin.
+Here are some additional tips to help:

 • Choose textiles without visible seams.

-• Make sure the labels are removed to avoid irritation.
+• Make sure the tags are removed to avoid irritation.

 • Wash all new clothing before wearing to remove potentially irritating residue.

-Protecting your skin with these smart choices can improve everyday comfort during the cold months.
+Protecting your skin with these smart choices can improve daily comfort during the cold months.

 Treatment and prevention of eczema in winter

-To get through the winter without making your eczema worse, take essential preventative measures.
+To get through winter without aggravating your eczema, adopt essential preventative measures.
 Moisturize your skin daily with emollients to strengthen the skin barrier.
 Apply them several times a day, especially after showering, to maintain hydration.

-Avoid prolonged hot baths which dry out the skin.
-Opt for quick, lukewarm showers.
+Avoid prolonged hot baths, which dry out the skin.
+Instead, take quick, lukewarm showers.
 Use mild, fragrance-free soaps to minimize irritation.

 To improve comfort, consider humidifying your home.
-Air that is too dry accentuates skin dryness.
+Air that is too dry can increase skin dryness.

 When it comes to clothing, choose soft, breathable fabrics, such as cotton, to limit irritation.

 Finally, watch your diet.
-Include foods rich in omega-3s, such as salmon, to strengthen your skin from the inside out.
+Incorporate foods rich in omega-3s, like salmon, to strengthen your skin from the inside out.
 These simple steps help prevent eczema flare-ups during the winter.

 Tips to soothe winter itching

 To alleviate winter itching, a few tips can provide daily relief.
 Start by using emollient products that help restore the skin barrier.
 Go For Glow exfoliating gel will be your winter ally!
 This effective gel against eczema (scientifically proven!) is to be applied directly to the clean area.
-Apply the gel as a mask, leave on for 10 to 15 minutes then rinse.
-Repeat the operation for 10 days and that's it!
+Apply the gel as a mask, let it sit for 10 to 15 minutes, then rinse.
+Repeat for 10 days and you're done!

-Also remember to maintain a good humidity level in your home: a humidifier can be a good solution.
+Also consider maintaining a good humidity level in your home: a humidifier can be a good solution.
 For even more comfort, choose cotton clothing, which minimizes irritation.

 Here are some additional steps to soothe the itching: